luxonis/depthai-hardware/docs/source/pages/guides/raspberrypi.rst

 Known image limitations
 #######################

 #.
-On **OAK_CM4_POE**, WiFi is disabled by default.
-That's because we added second uSD card support by default (for storage purposes) and we believe it uses the same interface.
-To enable WiFi (and disable 2nd uSD card support), you can edit :code:`/boot/config.txt` and comment out the line :code:`dtoverlay=sdhost,poll_once=off` at the end of the file.
-After rebooting, the WiFi should be enabled.
+On **OAK_CM4_POE**, since image **V8**, second uSD card support is disabled.
+That's because if uSD card support is enabled (for storage purposes), WiFi connectivity is disabled.
+To enable 2nd uSD card support (and disable WiFi connectivity), you can edit :code:`/boot/config.txt` and uncomment the line :code:`dtoverlay=sdhost,poll_once=off` at the end of the file, then reboot the system.

 Flashing an image to the eMMC
 #############################